 One of the most common geomembrane applications is as a pond or dam liner.
 Pond liners may be used where:

-The type and thickness of material in dam liners varies.
+The type and thickness of material in dam liners vary.
 The main determinants of the type of material to be used are:

 Liquids that are contained may be drinking water, industrial process waste such as dunder or mine washings, sewerage or molasses.

-Where ponds are to be constructed in areas where there is vertical gas movement through the subgrade of the pond then it is required to provide a subgrade venting system to prevent gas collecting below the dam liners.
+Where ponds are to be constructed in areas where there is vertical gas movement through the subgrade of the pond then it is required to provide a subgrade venting system to prevent gas from collecting below the dam liners.
 Vertical gas movement may be produced by the movement of the water table over a seasonal or diurnal period or by the degrading of vegetation matter at depth.
 The venting system usually consists of a full geotextile layer underlayed by a herringbone system of slotted pipe or slot drain wrapped in geotextile.
-The venting system may fulfill a dual roll.
-The system can double up as a leak detection system and can also be used to monitor the level of the ground water before the level of the contained liquid is reduced to minimum levels.
+The venting system may fulfil a dual role.
+The system can double up as a leak detection system and can also be used to monitor the level of the groundwater before the level of the contained liquid is reduced to minimum levels.